From the root of the project, run:

 access_token_var= keyword parameter of each viya macro (the ones that start with

 Saving security tokens in project repositories, especially if they are committed to source control, is a security risk - as anyone with access can use them to make modifications on the Viya platform.
-Be sure to use a secure mechanism such as the
+If you are running Viya code in non Viya-enabled SAS environments using the ACCESS_TOKEN approach described above, be sure to use a secure mechanism such as

 %inc from a secure directory, or another approved mechanism for securing these kinds of variables.
 Avoid writing Access Tokens to log files.